U.S. Wastewater Treatment Factsheet

 Life Cycle Impacts

-Wastewater treatment systems reduce environmental impacts in the receiving water, but create other life cycle impacts, mainly through energy use.
-GHG emissions are associated with both energy and chemicals used in wastewater treatment and the degradation of organic materials in the POTW.
+Wastewater treatment systems reduce environmental impacts in receiving waters but create other life cycle impacts, mainly through energy use.
+GHG emissions are associated with energy and chemicals used in treatment and with the degradation of organic materials in POTWs.

 Electricity Consumption and Emissions